RodrigoCMoraes/vscode/README.md

 ### Extensions and Settings

-Just copy [.vscode\extensions.json](.vscode/extensions.json) and [.vscode/workspace.code-workspace](.vscode/workspace.code-workspace) structure to your project and VS Code automatically will detect extensions recommendations.
+Just copy [.vscode\extensions.json](.vscode/extensions.json) and [.vscode/workspace.code-workspace](.vscode/workspace.code-workspace) structure to your project, then reload VS Code and it automatically will detect extensions recommendations.
 And if you want to enable this globally just replace copied to files to your [VS Code User](https://code.visualstudio.com/docs/getstarted/settings) files.

 ### Keybindings